groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/edit-document/edit-powerpoint/deleting-slides-from-presentation.md

 Imports GroupDocs.Editor.Options
 ' ...

-' Load input spreadsheet to the Editor and specify loading options Using editor As New Editor("Input3Worksheets.xlsx", New SpreadsheetLoadOptions())
+' Load input presentation to the Editor and specify loading options Using editor As New Editor("Presentations-Tips.ppt", New PresentationLoadOptions())
-    ' Prepare edit options and set 2nd worksheet to edit Dim editOptions As New SpreadsheetEditOptions()
+    ' Prepare edit options and set 2nd slide to edit Dim editOptions As New PresentationEditOptions
+    editOptions.ShowHiddenSlides = True
-    editOptions.WorksheetIndex = 1 '2nd worksheet to edit, here WorksheetIndex is 0-based due to historical reasons
+    editOptions.SlideNumber = 1 '2nd slide to edit, here SlideNumber is 0-based due to historical reasons

-    ' generate EditableDocument with original content of 2nd worksheet Using worksheet2OpenedForEdit As EditableDocument = editor.Edit(editOptions)
+    ' generate EditableDocument with original content of 2nd slide Using slide2OpenedForEdit As EditableDocument = editor.Edit(editOptions)
-        ' Get the HTML-markup from the EditableDocument with original content Dim originalHtmlContentOf2ndWorksheet As String = worksheet2OpenedForEdit.GetEmbeddedHtml()
+        ' Get the HTML-markup from the EditableDocument with original content Dim originalHtmlContentOf2ndSlide As String = slide2OpenedForEdit.GetEmbeddedHtml()

-        ' emulate HTML content editing in WYSIWYG-editor in browser or somewhere else Dim editedHtmlContentOf2ndWorksheet As String = originalHtmlContentOf2ndWorksheet.Replace("2nd row", "Edited 2nd row at 1st column")
+        ' emulate HTML content editing in WYSIWYG-editor in browser or somewhere else Dim editedHtmlContentOf2ndSlide As String = originalHtmlContentOf2ndSlide.Replace("Tips to be Covered", "Edited tips on 2nd slide")

-        ' generate EditableDocument with edited content of 2nd worksheet Using worksheet2AfterEdit As EditableDocument = EditableDocument.FromMarkup(editedHtmlContentOf2ndWorksheet)
+        ' generate EditableDocument with edited content of 2nd slide Using slide2AfterEdit As EditableDocument = EditableDocument.FromMarkup(editedHtmlContentOf2ndSlide)
             ' prepare save options without deletions
-            Dim saveOptionsWithoutDelete As New SpreadsheetSaveOptions(SpreadsheetFormats.Xlsx)
+            Dim saveOptionsWithoutDelete As New PresentationSaveOptions(PresentationFormats.Pptx)

-            ' let it be the 2nd worksheet... saveOptionsWithoutDelete.WorksheetNumber = 2 'here WorksheetNumber is 1-based
+            ' let it be the 2nd slide...
+            saveOptionsWithoutDelete.SlideNumber = 2
-            '... and we also save the original 2nd worksheet, which is pushed to the 3rd position saveOptionsWithoutDelete.InsertAsNewWorksheet = True
+            '... and we also save the original 2nd slide, which is pushed to the 3rd position saveOptionsWithoutDelete.InsertAsNewSlide = True

-            ' So now the spreadsheet must have 4 worksheets, not 3.
-Save it to file editor.Save(worksheet2AfterEdit, "Output4Worksheets-without-delete.xlsx", saveOptionsWithoutDelete)
+            ' So now the presentation must have 22 slides, not 21.
+Save it to file editor.Save(slide2AfterEdit, "Output22Slides-without-delete.pptx", saveOptionsWithoutDelete)

-            ' Create another save options, with deletions at this time Dim saveOptionsWithDelete As New SpreadsheetSaveOptions(SpreadsheetFormats.Xlsx)
+            ' Create another save options, with deletions at this time Dim saveOptionsWithDelete As New PresentationSaveOptions(PresentationFormats.Pptx)
-            ' let the new worksheet will be 2nd for now, but after deleting it will became the 1st later saveOptionsWithDelete.WorksheetNumber = 2
+            ' let the new slide will be 2nd for now, but after deleting it will became the 1st later saveOptionsWithDelete.SlideNumber = 2
-            '... and we also save the original 2nd worksheet, which will be next sibling to the newly inserted saveOptionsWithDelete.InsertAsNewWorksheet = True
+            '... and we also save the original 2nd slide, which will be next sibling to the newly inserted saveOptionsWithDelete.InsertAsNewSlide = True

-            ' delete the 1st and last worksheet saveOptionsWithDelete.WorksheetNumbersToDelete = New Int32(1) {
+            'delete the 1st and last slide
+            saveOptionsWithDelete.SlideNumbersToDelete = New Int32(1) {
-                1, '1st worksheet
+                1,' 1St slide
-                4 'last worksheet is 4, not 3, because we inserted the edited 2nd worksheet as the new worksheet instance, without rewriting the original 2nd worksheet
+                22'last slide is 22, not 21, because we inserted the edited 2nd slide as the new slide instance, without rewriting the original 2nd slide
             }
             ' Save it again to distinct file.
-Output XLSX should have 2 worksheets now. editor.Save(worksheet2AfterEdit, "Output2Worksheets-with-delete.xlsx", saveOptionsWithDelete)
+Output PPTX should have 20 slides now. editor.Save(slide2AfterEdit, "Output20Slides-with-delete.pptx", saveOptionsWithDelete)
         End Using
     End Using
 End Using